Thanks for visiting our 50th anniversary web pages and joining the celebration of MPT’s five decades of service to Maryland and its citizens.

-Next stop: your town.
-The MPT 50th anniversary traveling exhibit is making its way around Maryland to give citizens a close-up look at the history, personalities, and images that were part of five decades of service to the state.
+In 2019 the MPT 50th anniversary traveling exhibit made its way around Maryland to give citizens a close-up look at the history, personalities, and images that were part of five decades of service to the state.

-MPT’s 50th anniversary year is chock-full of events open to the public.
+MPT’s 50th anniversary year was chock-full of events open to the public.

-Whether you visit us for a Friday Freeview screening, stop by our booth at local fairs, or register for one of our enjoyable fundraisers, we look forward to welcoming you to your public TV station during our anniversary celebration.
+Whether you visited us for a Friday Freeview screening, stopped by our booth at local fairs, or registered for one of our enjoyable fundraisers, we enjoyed welcoming you to your public TV station during our anniversary celebration.